Prerequisites

 working directory.
 If you have many files in the current working directory you can

-to search for files with names matching .tar
+use ls together with grep to search for files with names matching .tar.

-to only print any files (or folders) containing .tar
+output of ls to only print any files (or folders) containing .tar.
+You

 To see the contents of a tarball without extracting all the files you can use